dsananyev/dsananyev/README.md

 ### QA Engineer with experience in testing Big Data system.
 ### I'm fond of working with backend, especially ETL data-pipelines and API-integrations.
+### Currently imporving my python skills to implement as much automation in my working processes as possible 😄

 ### [Link to CV]()
 ### Contacts